vincent-camus/carry-cut-back-adder/readme.md

      * license and copyright notice must be included with the software
 * limitations:
      * limitation of liability
-     * does NOT grant any rights in the patents of contributors
      * does NOT provide any warranty